Our Dear Doctors

 He works seven days a week, and as often as not is treating an emergency case at night.
 Buddhists would call him a bodhisattva.
 He holds nothing back in his efforts to lift suffering.
 Thousands of people love this guy.
 He is so, so quiet.
 You never hear him talk about any of the exceptional things he actually does.
 You never see him loose patience.
 There's a deep stillness and purity in him.
 The animals pick it up right away, and surrender to him as he examines and treats them.
 Leslie sometimes calls him Schweitzer, after Albert Schweitzer the famous philanthropist.
 He and Vishwa are the two pillars of our beloved Shelter.

-Dr. Kamala
+Dr. Mahesh

 In situations where Dr. Raja feels additional medical input would be helpful, he has a whole series of "backup" consultants he can contact who offer their input, gratis.
 Within India, he sometimes contacts doctors at Madras Veterinary College (also, sometimes Mumbai Veterinary College).
 He has contact with an outstanding clinical practitioner in Pune that has three clinics, whose specialty is internal medicine.
 Another one he tends to use has forty years of clinical experience with small animals.